1.1 Thank you for visiting our website (“website” includes any mobile or other applications giving you access to websites).

 5.2 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 6.2 You may withdraw consent at any time by providing an unambiguous indication of your wishes by which you, by a statement or by a clear affirmative action, signify withdrawal of consent to the processing of personal data relating to you.
-If you have any queries relating to withdrawing your consent please LEI Group Australia’s Compliance Manager using the contact details set out below.
+If you have any queries relating to withdrawing your consent, please contact LEI Group’s Compliance Manager using the contact details set out below.

 6.3 Withdrawal of consent shall be without effect to the lawfulness of processing based on consent before its withdrawal.